The Diamond Brothers: Short stories and collections

-Planned novel and future
+Planned works

 The promotional blurbs of the early 2004 editions of the Alex Rider novel Scorpia, and of an early edition of Three of Diamonds claimed that Horowitz was planning an Australian-based adventure for the Diamond Brothers, entitled The Radius of the Lost Shark (a play-on-words on the film title Raiders of the Lost Ark).
 This title was also mentioned in a promotional blurb at the end of early 2005 edition of the Alex Rider novel Ark Angel, and again in the introduction to the re-issued 2007 edition of Three of Diamonds.

 The title was also mentioned in-story at the end of The Greek Who Stole Christmas.
-Following the main plot events, Nick and Tim finally managed to earn enough money to be able to fly out to Australia to visit their parents for the first time since they had emigrated there, which was sometime prior to the events of The Falcon's Malteser.
-Nick then hints that he might one day write down what happened during their visit to Australia and that he might end up calling the book The Radius of the Lost Shark.
+Following the main plot events, Nick and Tim finally managed to earn enough money to be able to fly out to Australia to visit their parents for the first time since they had emigrated there, prior to the events of The Falcon's Malteser.
+Nick suggests that he might one day write down what happened during their visit to Australia and that he might call the book The Radius of the Lost Shark.
 This prompted fan speculation that the novel's release might be imminent, but when Horowitz was asked in July 2012 on Twitter by a fan when this book might come out, he replied that he had not started on the book yet, and that he probably won't get around to it for "…another 3 years".
-In March 2015, Horowitz then stated in a newspaper interview that there would be at least another six books written by him before continuing The Diamond Brothers series.
+In March 2015, Horowitz then stated in an interview that there would be at least another six books written by him before continuing The Diamond Brothers series.

 In December 2015, when responding to a fan query on Twitter regarding the plot of the book, Horowitz revealed that the story would be set during the Australian summer, and that it may involve the characters celebrating Christmas in July.
 In February 2017, when another fan asked Horowitz on Twitter about the status of The Radius of the Lost Shark, he replied that he still fully intends to write it, and that he is "… waiting for the four months I need to write it".
-In April 2020, when the fourth full-length Diamond Brothers novel Where Seagulls Dare was announced, it was initially assumed that the novel would have some relation to the Australian-based adventure alluded to at the end of The Greek Who Stole Christmas, but Horowitz quickly confirmed on Twitter that this was not so, and that The Radius of the Lost Shark has still yet to be written.
+In April 2020, when the fourth full-length Diamond Brothers novel Where Seagulls Dare was announced, it was assumed that the novel would have some relation to the Australian-based adventure alluded to at the end of The Greek Who Stole Christmas, but Horowitz quickly confirmed on Twitter that this was not so, and that The Radius of the Lost Shark has still yet to be written.
 In 2022, Horowitz reiterated that the book would be written "no time soon".